 Financially, things were no longer looking as great as they did before the accident took place.
 As a result of the severity of the injuries and the long time it takes to recover after the surgeries, Karen has to take more time off work – and this results in the eventual loss of her job because of the fact that she becomes unable to keep up the pace of being on her feet all day due to severe chronic pain.

 Does the aforementioned fact pattern sound familiar to you?
-If so, contact a brain injury lawyer.
+If so, contact an Orange County Pedestrian Accident Attorney.